Tab Content - One

 Such information may be disclosed by the institution for any purpose, at its discretion:

-CATEGORY I Name, address, telephone number, dates of attendance,
+CATEGORY I Name, address, electronic mail address, telephone number, dates of attendance, and classification.

 CATEGORY II Previous institution(s) attended, major field of study, awards, honors (includes Dean's list), degree(s) conferred (including dates), and University taken photographs for institutional marketing and historical purposes.

-CATEGORY III Past and present participation in officially recognized sports and activities, physical factors (height/weight of athletes), date and place of birth.
+CATEGORY III Past and present participation in officially recognized sports and activities, physical factors (height/weight of athletes), date and place of birth, and photograph of student.

 NOTE: Information pertaining to the students' academic status is CONFIDENTIAL, and should not be released without the written consent of the student (Example: transcripts, grade reports, grade point average, ACT scores, class rank and academic status.)